This Step: Get a Learner Permit

 To get a learner’s permit, you must pass the same computer exam applicants take to get a driver’s license.
 Prepare by taking multiple online practice permit tests before heading to a nearby Mississippi branch.
 Sample test questions cover topics you’ll find on the actual MS DPS test.

-In addition to passing some practice tests, thoroughly study the Drivers License Manual until you feel prepared enough to breeze through the actual Department of Public Safety drivers license test.
+In addition to passing some practice tests, thoroughly study the Drivers License Manual until you feel prepared enough to breeze through the actual Mississippi drivers license test.

 B) Gather Required Documents